-The working conditions of CUPE 2278 members are regulated through a Collective Agreement, negotiated between the Union and UBC’s Adminstration and UBC Human Resources.
+The working conditions of CUPE 2278 members are regulated through a Collective Agreement, negotiated between the Union and the Universities’ Adminstration and Human Resources.
 The collective agreement regulates the working conditions of employees and the duties of the employer.
 These conditions include wages, job security, and benefits of members such as sick leave and access to various hardship funds.

 CUPE 2278 uses collective bargaining as a method to negotiate a labour contract for members with UBC.
 Without our collective agreement, gained through collective bargaining, each employee would have to negotiate an individual contract with UBC; by bargaining together, we gain more influence over our wages, hours, and various aspects of working conditions.

 A collective agreement is a fixed-term agreement, and we begin negotiations for a new collective agreement shortly before the previous one expires.
-We last bargained in the summer of 2015 for a contract covering 2014-2019.
+At UBC, we ratified our current collective agreement in spring of 2020.
+UNBC bargained in September of 2019 for a contract covering 2019-2022.

 What is in the current collective agreement?

-We were able to achieve several important improvements in the 2014-2019 collective agreement, including:
+At UNBC, we were able to achieve several important accomplishments in our first collective agreement, including:

 How can I find out more about bargaining?